According to Truly Petite.com, one-fourth of adult U.S. women are under 5’3″.

 - Bernadette Peters, Broadway legend (5’3″)

-- Jennifer Gelfand, ballerina (“I try to dance big”)
+- Jennifer Gelfand, ballerina (“I try to dance big”), and

-It’s more difficult to find stats on successful businesswomen and entrepreneurs — and that’s a good thing, because it means that the media is talking about the size of their compensation packges, not their clothes!
+That’s because it’s more difficult to find stats on successful businesswomen and entrepreneurs — and that’s a good thing, because it means that the media is talking about the size of their profit margins, not their clothes!

-But a look at Forbes’s The World’s 100 Most Powerful Women 2012 suggests that many female magnates are also of average or below-average height.
+But a look at Forbes’s The World’s 100 Most Powerful Women suggests that female business and political leaders can also be of average or below-average height.

-Height is no barrier to making yourself heard, or to reaching your goals in life.
+Height is no barrier to making yourself heard, to wielding outsized influence, or to reaching whatever goals you have for your life.